xxu30-appdev/photogram-golden-7/README.md

  - a Ruby class to represent it (called a "model")
  - the complete set of RCAVs that are required for users to create, read, update, and delete rows in the table through forms and links in their browsers.

-Web applications are not much more than a collection of related resources that users can CRUD, so understanding how each of these operations works on one table is essential. **CRUD resources are the fundamental building blocks of the web.** (The _R_ in URL stands for "Resource"; **U**niform **R**esource **L**ocator.)
+Web applications are not much more than a collection of related resources that users can CRUD, so understanding how each of these operations works on one table is essential. **CRUD resources are the fundamental building blocks of the web.** (The _R_ in URL stands for "Resource"; Uniform Resource Locator.)

 To start with, we'll keep it simple and manage just one resource: photos.
 Our goal is to build an app that lets users submit URLs of photos and add captions for them, like this:

 ### [This is the first, _intermediate_, target you should aim to build.](https://photogram-g7-intermediate.herokuapp.com/)

 Eventually, we'll add the ability to sign up, upload photos, and follow other users, and we'll wind up building Instagram.
 But for now, anonymous visitors will simply copy-paste the URLs of images that are already on the Internet.

-**We just need to put together everything we've learned about RCAV with everything we've learned about CRUDing models with Ruby.**

 You might as well pull up the [RCAV Flowchart](https://guides.firstdraft.com/rcav-flowchart.html) and the [CRUD with Ruby](https://guides.firstdraft.com/crud-with-ruby.html) guides in new tabs right now; you'll need them.
 Remember, programmers don't memorize; it's just a question of reasoning about the task at hand and then looking up the syntax to achieve it.